Do you want a cookie?

 FAQ

 In the herb bed, marigold or dill go well alongside marjoram.
-The herbs chervil, coriander and parsley are also good neighbors.
+The herbs chervil, coriander and parsley are also good companion plants.
 Thyme, fennel, basil or oregano are less suitable next to marjoram.

 Alongside oregano, you can plant sage, chives, marigold, rosemary, savory, lavender or basil.
 You should look for a different spot for marjoram, as it does not get on well with oregano.

-There is no data available on bad neighbors, but curryweed likes to grow in sandy, dry locations.
-Sage and lavender, for example, are therefore good neighbors.
+There is no data available on bad companion plants, but dwarft everlasting likes to grow in sandy, dry locations.
+Sage and lavender, for example, are therefore good companion plants.
 On the other hand, water-loving herbs such as watercress or wild garlic could die of thirst in such a location.

-Good neighbors for curry herb are other Mediterranean herbs such as savory, lavender, sage, thyme and tarragon.
+Good companion plants for curry herb are other mediterranean herbs such as savory, lavender, sage, thyme and tarragon.
 These are all herbs that like a sunny position and prefer poor soil.

 From growing to harvesting - plan your vegetable garden with Fryd